Lewuathe/lewuathe.github.io/source/_posts/2015-01-18-i-have-a-dream.markdown

 I found something strange to me.

 Yasukuni shrine is famous for the relationship with war criminals who are judged by the Allied.
-This shrine often becomes a cause of confliction between Chine and Japan.
+This shrine often becomes a cause of confliction between China and Japan.
 So this is a kind of symbol of confliction kept from the before war.
 By a curious coincidence, we have a takoyaki and enjoyed talking at such place.
 We are simple colleague in one company, we are team to achieve our goals efficiently and resolve technological issued faced to our everyday.
 Is there any confliction between us?
 When I think carefully, the fact that we are enjoying to talk without care about the past of history is a wonderful thing.
 We, ordinary people, don't hope confliction